 I am more aware now of what my body is taking in, whereas I didn’t give it much thought before.
-The buzz I get from seeing and feeling that I am getting slimmer has probably affected how I view treats like chocolate.
-It kind of feels like wasted calories now, that could sabotage my weight loss.
+Writing down what passes my lips helps me focus.
+I also think the seeing and feeling that I am getting slimmer has probably affected how I view treats like chocolate.
+It kind of feels like wasted calories now, that could sabotage my plan.
 So unless I really am craving it, I don’t tend to reach for it as readily.
 Not only chocolate, but cakes, butter, cream etc. have all dropped down my food priority list which feels kind of liberating!

 If you love food, Slimming World is great because you can enjoy large portions of the right food and don’t ever need to feel hungry.
 I think this was my previous notion of weightloss; a constantly rumbling tummy and the diet of a herbivore!
-Well, I’m still tucking into comfort food such as lasagne, cottage pie, roast dinners and hearty breakfast like bacon, egg and beans.
-If I was on a diet and always hungry, I would not last long.
+Well, I’m still tucking into comfort food such as lasagne, cottage pie, roast dinners and hearty cooked breakfasts.
+If I was on a diet where I was always hungry, I would not last long.
+Who would?
 This way, I feel like I’m eating normal quantities of my normal favourite foods, but just healthier versions.

 Using a low calorie spray instead of cooking oil, choosing low calorie versions of things like potato salad, opting for fat free yoghurt and skimmed milk, cutting out rubbish snacks like crisps etc is making such a difference and it feels manageable to me.
-Not only that, it is having an effect on the whole family, because I don’t have to cook separate meals on the whole.
+Not only that, it is having an effect on the whole family, because I don’t have to cook separate meals on the whole, which would be a nightmare.
 I might adapt things, so if the boys want chips I may have rice, or I can make some Slimming World chips, roast potatoes or wedges.
 We’ve swapped things like oily tomato pesto sauces for passata instead, for example.
-I’ll sprinkle less cheese on top of my dishes than the boys’ etc.
+I’ll sprinkle less cheese on top of my dishes than the boys’ portions etc.

 Here’s what I enjoyed for breakfast today – I made this with All Bran, but often will prepare it the night before with plain porridge oats (the much talked about ‘overnight oats’).
 Layered with fat free yoghurt and a sprinkle of frozen berries, it has become a firm favourite with my eldest son, too.
 It keeps us feeling full all morning and is delicious and so easy to prepare.